 Due to the risks they pose, semi-truck drivers must follow stricter regulations:

-- They are required to carry a Commercial Driver’s License (CDL) and undergo specialized training.
+- Drivers must carry a Commercial Driver’s License (CDL) and undergo specialized training.

 - Drivers must avoid distractions and comply with safety protocols to protect others on the road.